MehukattiMies/mehu_weather/README.md

 # Mehu Weather
 FiveM standalone players synced weather script made by MehukattiMies.
-After server restart the weather automatically changes to last weather type which selected before.
+After server restart the weather automatically changes to last weather type which was selected before.
 Weather saves into `weather.json` file.

 ## Installation
 For installing you dont need any other scripts.